dmd-program/dmd-100-sp19/projects/ritual/develop_prototype.md

 # Develop: Interactive Wireframes

-Now that you have described the various aspects of the ritual, you will prototype a mobile application interface using a process known as paper prototyping.
-Paper prototyping is a quick way to simulate a product before too many resources are used to design and engineer the final product.
-It works as a kind of model that others can react to, giving designers an insight as to whether they are going in the right direction.
-The purpose of this prototype is to quickly communicate to your peers how you intend to use a mobile device application to facilitate a ritual.
+Now that you have described the various aspects of the ritual, you will create interactive wireframes for a mobile app.
+You can think of wireframes as a an informal sketch that helps a designer test their ideas so they can quickly iterate the design and gather feedback.
+This process is important because it helps product designers make decisions before wasting resources on a final product that solves the wrong problem.
+You will use an easy to use design tool called InvisionApp to produce a navigable wireframes of app "screens", with active buttons, menus, and other simulated features.
+The purpose of these wireframes are to quickly communicate to your peers how you intend to use a mobile device application to facilitate, generate, or expand upon a ritual.

 ## Tools and Materials